ericoporto/ags-manual-wiki/Setup.md

 **Mode**

-Lets choose a fullscreen display mode (otherwise shows the approximate size of window the game will be running in).
-The list of modes depends on graphic card and system capabilities.
+Lets the player choose a fullscreen display mode (otherwise shows the approximate size of window the game will be running in).
+The list of modes depends on the graphic card and the system's capabilities.

 **Fullscreen scale**
 **Windowed scale**

-These two options determine the way game will be scaled (when required) in fullscreen and windowed modes respectively:
+These two options determine the way the game will be scaled (when required) in fullscreen and windowed modes respectively:

 **None**.
 The game will be shown in its native resolution.
-Note that low-resolution games will be running in a tiniest window on modern monitors, so this choice is more suitable for high-resolution games.
+Note that low-resolution games will be running in a tiny window on modern monitors, so this choice is more suitable for high-resolution games.

 **Max round multiplier**.
 The game will be scaled up using a maximal round integer (2, 3, 4, etc) multiplier with which it still fits inside the screen.

 **Stretch to fit screen**.
-The game will be stretched to fill whole screen.
-Note that if the game's native aspect ratio is different from screen one's, the game image will appear deformed.
+The game will be stretched to fill the whole screen.
+Note that if the game's native aspect ratio is different from the screen's aspect ratio, the game graphics will appear deformed and indeed stretched.

 **Stretch to fit screen (preserve aspect ratio)**.
-The game will be stretched to screen borders while respecting game's native aspect ratio (width/height proportions).
-This ensures that game image will always look correct, but may cause black borders appear at the left&right or top&bottom sides of the screen.
+The game will be stretched to screen borders while respecting the game's native aspect ratio (width/height proportions).
+This ensures that the game graphics will always look correct, but the option can lead to black borders at the left & right or top & bottom sides of the screen.

 **Scaling method**

-Here player may choose a game scaling algorithm (nearest-neighbor is the simplest one).
-Some of the methods (notably Hqx) are restricted to which scaling multiplier they may use; if it is not enough to resize the game on its own, the nearest-neighbor method will be applied additionally.
+Here the player can choose a game scaling algorithm (nearest-neighbor is the simplest one).
+Some of the methods (notably Hqx) are restricted to which scaling multiplier the player selected; if the multiplier is not enough to resize the game on its own, the nearest-neighbor method will be applied additionally.
 The list of available filters depend on graphics driver selection.